University of South Carolina: Foundation and early history

-Civil War and reconstruction
+Civil War

 Seventy-two students were present for classes in January 1862 and the college functioned until a call by the Confederate government for South Carolina to fill its quota of 18,000 soldiers.
 A system of conscription began on March 20 for all men between the ages of 18 and 45, but many students volunteered.
 With the depletion of students, professors issued a notice that the college would open to those under 18 years old.
 Nine students showed up for class.

+Reconstruction

-The University Act of 1869 reorganized the university and provided it with generous financial support.
+The University Act of 1869 during the Reconstruction era reorganized the university and provided it with generous financial support.
 An amendment was added to the act by W. J. Whipper, a black representative from Beaufort, that would prevent racial discrimination from the admissions policy of the university.
-The legislature further proved its seriousness towards racial equality by electing two black trustees, Benjamin A. Bozeman and Francis Lewis Cardozo, to the governing board of the university on March 9, 1869.
+The legislature further proved its seriousness towards racial equality by electing two black trustees, Benjamin A. Boseman (misspelled as "Bozeman" in the bill) and Francis Lewis Cardozo, to the governing board of the university on March 9, 1869.
 A normal school was established by the legislature on the campus of the university as well as a preparatory school for black students, since most former slaves were ill-prepared for academic work.
 In addition, to encourage enrollment by blacks, tuition and other fees were abolished.
 On October 7, 1873, Henry E. Hayne, the Secretary of State of South Carolina, became the first black student when he registered for the fall session in the medical college of the university.
+Many white students and faculty left the school in protest, and Hayne's registration became national news.
+Two years later, the majority of students at the university were black, and enrolled students included Richard T. Greener, T. McCants Stewart, William D. Crum, William Sinclair, and Alonzo Townsend.
+Opponents of desegregation labeled the university as "the radical university," blaming its changes on being occupied by outsiders with radical ideas.
+This period of desegregation lasted for four years.

+Post-Reconstruction (Jim Crow era)

+When Reconstruction ended in 1877, South Carolina's legislature became all-white again.
+That year, South Carolina state leaders closed the university.
+It was reopened in 1880 as a white only agricultural college.
+Greener, the university's first black professor, had to leave.

+In 1893, South Carolina's legislature required that the university let women enroll, although the university did not yet allow women to live on campus.
+Frances Guignard Gibbes was admitted in 1895, and Mattie Jean Adams became the first female graduate in 1898.
+By the 1920s, women made up a quarter of the student body, and in 1924, they were allowed to live in campus dormitories.